(updated 1/9/2025)

 -

 With the broad range of choices, the actual cost for health care in the United States cannot be measured.
 Much depends on the level of insurance coverage, the number of times the policy holder visits the doctor and/or hospital during their stay here.
-For the basic policies displayed in the OISS, there is an average monthly cost of $85/$153 for the individual, with an additional $321-$439 per month to include coverage for the spouse and/or children.
-Be sure to include cost estimates for health insurance in planning your budget for your expenses during your stay in the U.S.
+Estimated charges for the policies accepted by OISS are listed at https://oiss.rice.edu/scholarhealthinsurance.
+Be sure to include cost estimates for health insurance in planning your budget for your expenses during your stay in the U.S..

 -